NightFox-YT/FoxyOS/README.md

 - No user input
 - No internet service
 - No sounds
-- No filesystem, but can read sectors from floppy disk and load it into RAM
+- FAT12, but only can read sectors from floppy disk and load it into RAM

 # System Requirements
 - CPU: 8086 CPU